-In most cases your Social Security benefits should be protected from garnishments from debt collectors.
-However, there are some rules you need to follow to ensure your Social Security checks don’t get garnished.
-First, understand that a collector or creditor must get a civil court judgment to garnish any money from your wages or bank accounts.
-But even then, they must leave at least two months’ worth of Social Security income in the account if the court allows them to garnish.
-However, if you have more than two month’s of benefits in the account, you could be at risk of losing some of it.
-The good news is that there are steps you can take to protect your benefits so you’re not left high and dry.
+]In most cases, your Social Security benefits should be protected from garnishments from debt collectors.
+However, there are some rules you need to know to ensure your Social Security checks don’t get garnished.
+First, a collector or creditor must get a civil court judgment to garnish any money from your wages or bank accounts.
+Even then, they must leave at least two months’ worth of Social Security income in the account.
+However, if you have more than two months’ worth of benefits in the account, you could risk losing some of it.
+The good news is that there are steps you can take to protect your benefits, so you’re not left high and dry.

 Does debt consolidation affect buying a home?